akhil3417/glava/Readme.md

 ## Description

-This project is an AI-assistant that employs the ShellGPT to query Large Language Models (LLMs) and respond accordingly in both text and voice formats.
-It offers a variety of functionalities such as voice and keystroke queries, integration with WolframAlpha for complex calculations and news search from various sources, and the ability to query and play songs and videos.

-GLAVA is not just a tool for passing the Turing test, it's a dynamic command-line assistant, ready to assist you with a multitude of tasks and queries.
+GLAVA is not just a tool for passing the Turing test, it's a dynamic command-line assistant, ready to assist you with a multitude of tasks and queries .
 At its heart lies the power of Large Language Models (LLMs), a sea of knowledge waiting to be harnessed.
+Glava can respond in both text and voice formats(using piper).

+GLAVA is not just a tool for information retrieval.
+It's a companion, ready to assist you with a wide array of tasks, making your command-line experience more enjoyable and efficient.

+In essence, our Assistant is your one-stop solution for all your information and entertainment needs.
+With its multimodal interaction, it can interact with you in a text or voice format.
+It can pull information from various sources, generate shell commands, and even browse the web.
+It's your go-to assistant for all your information and entertainment needs.

 ### Unleashing the Power of LLMs